Badspler/krafter/README.md

 ---

-Setup to use Chrome, no testing has been done otherwise.
+Setup to use Chrome, no testing has been done on other web browsers.

 Uses the selenium chromedriver_win32 driver in /libs.